chunglim/foolmath/README.md

 <br><br>

 I generally keep adding these kinds of freaks or something that I consider them interesting, no matter what they are fool math or sane math.
-If you enjoy this project or just feeling generous, please consider [buy me a coffee](https://www.buymeacoffee.com/chunglim), I will be very grateful.
+If you enjoy this content or just feeling generous, please consider [buy me a coffee](https://www.buymeacoffee.com/chunglim), I will be very grateful.

 <a href="https://www.buymeacoffee.com/chunglim" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>